ncatlab/nlab-content/pages/5/7/0/0/75/content.md

 For theories with a typing judgment, one simply judges the object, element, or term $a$ to be in the collection, set, or type $A$, () or $a:A$.
 This is in contrast to membership relations, where () is a proposition with some truth value, and thus one could say whether the proposition that the object, element, or term $a$ is in collection, set, or type $A$ is true or not.

 Formally, there are also a difference in the contexts.
-When () or $a:A$ is a judgment, then it lies in the type layer, but when () is a true proposition, then it lies in the proposition layer $\Phi$ while the typing judgment $a:\mathrm{Set}$ lies in the type layer.
+When () or $a:A$ is a judgment, then it lies in the type layer, but when () is a true proposition, then it lies in the proposition layer $\Phi$ while the typing judgment $a:$Set lies in the type layer.

 ### Equality and equivalence